President Trump : Make America ( STI Index ) Great Again !

 Not All Index Are Created Equal

-I think most of us are using Index as bench-marking against our portfolio’s performance and from time to time, we often hear about buying index as kind of passive investment.
-Some financial advisors are even proposing “DCA” or dollar cost averaging for Index with “buy and hold” strategy.
+I think most of us are using Index as bench-marking against our portfolio’s performance and from time to time, we often hear about buying index as a kind of passive investment.
+Some financial advisors are even proposing “DCA” or dollar-cost averaging for Index with “buy and hold” strategy.

 “The average annualized total return for the S&P 500 index over the past 90 years is 9.8 %.”

-But remember that not all Index are created equal, if the index are added with many “toxic stocks”, such index will sure underperform than other world indexes.
+But remember that not all Index are created equal if the index is added with many “toxic stocks”, such an index will sure underperform than other world indexes.

-Look at the chart , If you are a fresh graduate who have invested $10K into STI Index fund 5 years ago, locking it with “buy and hold “ strategy, guess what ,your returns will be quite pathetic with negative returns of -5.28% (excluding dividend).
-With dividend added , you returns may increase to about 2.5%+/- p.a.
+Look at the chart, If you are a fresh graduate who has invested $10K into STI Index fund 5 years ago, locking it with “buy and hold “ strategy, guess what, your returns will be quite pathetic with negative returns of -5.28% (excluding dividend).
+With dividend added, you returns may increase to about 2.5%+/- p.a.

-If we compared such returns with 10 Bond yield , it only gave us 0.5%+/- over “Market (Equity) Risk Premium “ on average for the past 5 years, which I think is very low as to take higher risk by investing in Equity vs Bond.
+If we compared such returns with 10 Bond yield, it only gave us 0.5%+/- over “Market (Equity) Risk Premium “ on the average for the past 5 years, which I think is very low as to take higher risk by investing in Equity vs Bond.

 What is “Market Risk Premium”? < source : Investopedia.com>